Eleanor Begtang

-Eleanor Cayaba Bulut-Begtang is a Filipina politician from the province of Apayao, Philippines.
-She is the former governor of Apayao in northern Philippines from 2019 to 2022.
+Eleanor Bulut Begtang (born February 28, 1964) is a Filipina politician from the province of Apayao, Philippines.
+She is a former mayor of Calanasan from 2001 to 2010.
+And also the former governor of Apayao in northern Philippines from 2019 to 2022.
 She was elected as a governor in 2019 after she completed her three allowable term as a congresswoman of Apayao from 2010 to 2019.
 She is currently the representative of Apayao, having been elected in 2022.